Say Anything (BoJack Horseman): Production

 The episode was written by Joe Lawson in his first writing credit in the series; Lawson has subsequently written other BoJack Horseman episodes, such as "Start Spreading the News", "After The Party", and "Stop The Presses".
 It was directed by Martin Cendreda and produced by Alex Bulkley and Corey Campodonico.
 The episode was released on Netflix on August 22, 2014, alongside the rest of season one.
+It was released on DVD and Blu-ray on July 30, 2019, in the BoJack Horseman: Seasons One & Two – Collector's Edition set.
 This is the first episode in the series to not feature the usual closing theme, instead playing "Impossible" by Lyla Foy.

 Creator and showrunner of the series Raphael Bob-Waksberg called the ending one of his favourite moments on the show, saying the ending "is a joke, but it's a very dark, sad joke".
 He said the episode is the first not told from BoJack's perspective, which Netflix was originally sceptical about.
 In response to Netflix wanting BoJack to be in the episode more, they came up with having BoJack put a cardboard cutout version of himself into Princess Carolyn's office which says a Jerry Maguire (1996) quote whenever anyone walks by.
 Bob-Waksberg called it a "tongue-in-cheek way to attack a note" but said it helped the episode.
 Bob-Waksberg said the episode was a bit of tribute to filmmaker Cameron Crowe, director and writer of Jerry Maguire and 1989's Say Anything... (which the episode title references).
 He said Lawson is a big fan of Crowe and they requested Crowe make a cameo appearance.
 However, Crowe declined as he said he was too busy editing Aloha (2015).
 The character of Cameron Crow in "Say Anything" is instead voiced by Kevin Bigley.

 In December 2021, Bob-Waksberg tweeted he had been asked to remove a scene featuring a joke about David Fincher by Netflix originally planned to be in "Say Anything".
 According to Bob-Waksberg, it was because "they were worried it might upset David Fincher" or that they did not think it was that funny.
 Fincher has previously worked with Netflix on shows like Mindhunter and House of Cards.
 Bob-Waksberg said he was content with receiving feedback from Netflix and in retrospect considers the scene "dumb".
 He went on to say "My point was it's silly for a network to pretend their hands are tied when it comes to the content they put on their network.
 Good pushback and feedback (if it's good!) makes art better..."
 After 100 donations from his followers totalling more than $2000 to Trans Lifeline, he released the screenplay of the scene which features David Fincher and Princess Carolyn talking to each other after Fincher is kicked off his film.